 Like all exercises, pelvic floor exercises are most effective when individually tailored and checked to ensure they are done correctly.
 The exercises described on this site are only a guide and may not help if done incorrectly.

 Please seek the help of your continence physiotherapist or GP if you are leaking urine at night or continuously through the day, or if you have pain when going to the toilet.
 You may also need a proper assessment of your pelvic floor function if you are still leaking urine during the day despite having performed the pelvic floor exercises described on this page for 4 weeks.

 At Sydney Spine & Pelvis Centre we have physiotherapists who specialise in men’s continence and pelvic floor muscle exercises.
 They can assess your pelvic floor function and tailor an exercise program to meet your specific needs.
 They can also prescribe other treatment options such as Real Time Ultrasound biofeedback, plus discuss relevant lifestyle factors with you to improve your general exercise tolerance and performance.
-We also treat pelvic pain and pelvic dysfunction.
+We also treat pelvic pain, pelvic dysfunction and pudendal neuralgia.